Permafrost/Tundra/README.md

       pipeline of the call to `$service` for the parsed `$content` IData document.
 Defaults to `$document`.
-    * `$service.output` is an optional variable name used to extract the output IData document list from the output pipeline of the call to `$service`.
+    * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
 Defaults to `$translation`.
     * `$mode.output` is an optional choice of {stream, bytes, string} which specifies the type of object `$translation` is returned as.
 Defaults to